-The Art History Archive - Biography and Paintings
+The Art History Archive - Paintings

 Iba N'Diaye was born in 1928 in Saint Louis, Senegal, which, like all port towns, is a place where many races and cultures meet.
 At the age of fifteen, when he was a student at the Lycée Faidherbe, he painted film posters for the town's two cinemas.
 This early familiarity with cinematographic images would eventually influence his painting techniques.